Climate Matters in Michigan

 Trish Koman, Zachary Rowe, Pamela Pugh, Shannon Brines, Paige Fischer

-October 1, 2019, Alumni, Environmental Health Sciences, Faculty, Advocacy, Air Quality, Community Partnership, Detroit, Environmental Health, Flint, Food Policy, Michigan, Pollution, Urban Planning, Water Quality
+October 1, 2019, Alumni, Environmental Health Sciences, Faculty, Advocacy, Air Quality, Community Partnership, Detroit, Environmental Health, Flint, Food Policy, Michigan, Pollution, Racism, Urban Planning, Water Quality

 Nearly fifty years after the 1970 Teach-In on the Environment, which began with a rally in Crisler Center, we invited five colleagues to discuss what climate change will mean for the state of Michigan’s environment and its people.
 Gathered in Crisler’s Hall of Honor, they shared insights from their work and research in the region and their hopes and concerns for communities across the state.